marshomics/codonpipe/README.md

 - `<sample_id>_optimization_agreement.png` / `.svg` — compact per-AA-family table showing the RP-optimal codon vs the Mahal-optimal codon side by side, with ✓/✗ for agreement and a red bar showing the within-family max-Δw magnitude.
 Reads at a glance.
 - `<sample_id>_optimization_gain.png` / `.svg` — three-panel quantification of the gain: scatter of per-gene cbi_rp vs cbi_mahal coloured by membership_score with the diagonal line; histogram of the gain distribution annotated with the fraction of genes that benefit from Mahal-style optimization; bar chart of the top genes most improved.

-The pipeline also produces a parallel set of analyses comparing Mahal-cluster-derived weights against the **genome-mean** reference frame (the naive "just match the genome's overall codon distribution" baseline), so you can quantify how much Mahal-style optimization actually moves the needle over a naive approach:
+A parallel set of outputs compares Mahal-cluster-derived weights against the **genome-mean** reference frame (the naive "just match the genome's overall codon distribution" baseline), so you can quantify how much Mahal-style optimization actually moves the needle over a naive approach:

 - `<sample_id>_codon_optimization_summary_vs_genome.tsv` — per-AA-family agreement: genome_optimal_codon vs mahal_optimal_codon, agree (bool), max_codon_w_shift_vs_genome.
 - `<sample_id>_codon_optimization_recommend_vs_genome.tsv` — synthesis-ready recommendation table with the genome-mean as the comparison anchor instead of the RP set.